shstrophies/SHSTrophies/README.md

 # Backend:
 - find out the structure of the spreadsheet and format of the database (Ujjwal & Carolina)
 - download images in case wifi is slow?
 (Ujjwal & Carolina)
-- add more search capability especially with homepage (Ujjwal & Carolina)
+- add more search capability especially with homepage (Shayan)
 - add more of the trophy info (Ujjwal & Carolina)
 - add cleanup code to clean export files (Shayan)